eryxcoop/blake2b_halo2/README.md

 * We are using [this halo2 version](https://github.com/input-output-hk/halo2) to build our circuits.
 * The cargo version should be 1.84.0 or higher (no need for nightly).

-The repo is divided into two parts:
+The repo is divided into three parts:
 * Under the directory ```blake2b_implementation_rust``` there's an implementation in plain Rust of the algorithm Blake2b with its test vector.
 This implementation is based on the C implementation in the [Blake2 RFC](https://datatracker.ietf.org/doc/html/rfc7693.html).
 * Under the directory ```halo_blake2b_primitives``` there are all the things that have to do with Halo2.
 In particular, there are Halo2 chips that implement primitives for operating modulo $2^{64}$, a chip for the Blake2b operation and tests for all of the above.
+* Under the directory ```blake2b_halo2_interface``` there is a simple package that lets you try the implementation.
+More details below.

 # Different blake implementations